 \section{Experiments and Results}

 \textbf{Datasets:} For 2D experiments, we focus on the task of retinal vessel segmentation from fundus images.
 We make use of the following datasets: CHASE \cite{fraz2012ensemble}, RITE \cite{hu2013automated} and HRF \cite{odstrvcilik2009improvement}.
 For 3D experiments, we focus on brain tumor segmentation from MRI volumes.
-We make use of the BraTS 2019 dataset \cite{menze2014multimodal,bakas2017advancing,bakas2018identifying} which consists of four modalities of MRI- FLAIR, T1, T1ce and T2.
+We make use of the BraTS 2019 dataset \cite{menze2014multimodal,bakas2017advancing} which consists of four modalities of MRI- FLAIR, T1, T1ce and T2.
 We study the domain shift problems between these four modalities for volumetric segmentation of brain tumor.
 This is a multi-class segmentation problem with 4 labels.
 We randomly split the dataset into 266 for training and 69 for validation.

-\textbf{Implementation Details: } For 2D source experiments, we train UNet using $ \mathcal{L}_{seg}(x_s, y_s)$ with an Adam optimizer and a learning rate of 0.001, momentum of 0.9.
-We also use a cosine annealing learning rate scheduler with a minimum learning rate upto 0.0001.
-For 3D experiments, we use a similar loss but is for multi-class segmentation.
-In TT-SFUDA experiments, for both stages, we use the Adam optimizer with a learning rate of 0.0001 and momentum of 0.9.
-For Stage I, we use color jitter, grayscale, color contrast etc. as different augmentation and we set hyperparameters $\alpha$, $\lambda_1$ and $\lambda_2$ to 0.75, 0.3 and 0.5 respectively.
-For stage II, the teacher EMA rate is set to 0.99 for each iteration in the student-teacher network.
-We train Stage I for one epoch and Stage II for ten epochs (Refer to supplementary for more details).
-The framework is implemented with Pytorch using NVIDIA TitanXp GPU.
+\textbf{Implementation Details: } In the 2D source experiments, we train a UNet model using the segmentation loss $\mathcal{L}_{seg}(x_s, y_s)$, with an Adam optimizer and a learning rate of 0.001, momentum of 0.9.
+We also use a cosine annealing learning rate scheduler with a minimum learning rate of 0.0001.
+For 3D experiments, we use a similar loss but for multi-class segmentation.
+In TT-SFUDA experiments, we use the Adam optimizer with a learning rate of 0.0001 and momentum of 0.9 for both stages.
+For Stage I, we use augmentations such as color jitter, grayscale, color contrast, and solarize.
+For Stage II, we use strong augmentations such as color jitter, grayscale, and horizontal flip, while the weak augmentation consists of only horizontal flip.
+Our pipeline consists of three hyper-parameters: $\alpha$, $\lambda_1$, and $\lambda_2$, which are set to 0.75, 0.3, and 0.5, respectively.
+For Stage II, the teacher EMA rate is set to 0.99 for each iteration in the student-teacher network.
+We train Stage I for one epoch and Stage II for ten epochs.
+The framework is implemented in PyTorch using NVIDIA Titan X GPU.